 We have a stellar history in the space sector from radio astronomy research, to managing complex facilities and observing Earth from above, to supporting data and manufacturing supply chains.

-Meet our astronomer and engineer who has helped to create a whole new branch of astronomy research and been awarded a Prime Minister’s Prize for Science.
+Meet our astronomer and engineer who has helped to create a whole new branch of astronomy research and been awarded multiple prizes for his achievements.